 6. Use the RRSP over-contribution limit

-In 1995, the government reduced the one-time over-contribution limit to $2,000 from $8,000.
+There’s a one-time over-contribution limit of $2,000.
 The over-contribution limit can provide a buffer in case you make a mistake in calculating your RRSP contributions.

 - Learn more about the RRSP contribution limit